MicrosoftDocs/VBA-Docs/api/Excel.ListDataFormat.md

 The following code example creates a linked list from a SharePoint list.
 It then checks to see if field 2 is required (field 1 is the ID field, which is read-only).
 If it's a required text field, the same data is written in all existing records.

 > [!NOTE]
-> The following code example assumes that you will substitute a valid server name and the list GUID in the variables _strServerName_ and _strListGUID_.
+> The following code example assumes that you'll substitute a valid server name and the list GUID in the variables _strServerName_ and _strListGUID_.
 Additionally, the server name must be followed by `"/_vti_bin"` or the sample will not work.

 ```vb